snacktavish/fastdate/README.md

 ## Usage example

-In the example below, we estimate the divergence times (`--divtimes`) of a dataset using FASTDATE.
+In the example below, we estimate the divergence times (`--divtimes`) of a dataset using FASTDATE by discretizing time into 100 equally long intervals (`--grid-intervals`).
 We use a birth-death process with birth rate (`--birth-rate`) 2 and death rate (`--death-rate`) 1.
 The prior for the edge rates is a gamma distribution with mean (`--edge-rate-mean`) 1 and variance (`edge-rate-variance`) 1.
 We output a diagram of the tree with time estimates on screen (`--show-tree`) and write the annotated file in newick format in a file (`--out-file`).
-Instead of producing a dated tree, we choose as output an ultrametric tree (--output-form).
+Instead of producing a dated tree, we choose as output an ultrametric tree (`--output-form`).

 `./fastdate --divtimes --show-tree --grid-intervals 100 --birth-rate 2 --death-rate 1 --edge-rate-mean 1 --edge-rate-variance 1 --tree-file tree.newick --out-file output.newick --output-form ultrametric`